Mario Ravasio: AlbinoLeffe

 On 19 March 2016, Ravasio made his professional debut, in Serie C, for AlbinoLeffe, as a substitute replacing Riccardo Stronati in the 68th minute of a 3–1 away defeat against FeralpiSalò.
 On 9 April he played his first match for AlbinoLeffe as a starter, a 2–0 away defeat against Renate, he was replaced by Pablo Ezequiel Banegas in the 60th minute.
 On 30 April 2017, Rovasio scored his first professional goal in the 10th minute of a 1–1 away draw against Venezia.
 On 30 July 2017, Rovasio played his first match in Coppa Italia and he scored in a 3–1 away win over Giana Erminio, one week later he scored again in a 2–1 away defeat against Cittadella.

 Lucchese

 On 1 September 2022, Ravasio signed a one-year contract with Lucchese.

+Cittadella

+On 9 August 2024, he joined Cittadella on permanent basis.

+Arezzo

+On 30 January 2025, Ravasio signed a two-and-a-half-year contract with Arezzo in Serie C.